 Register your bike now at the free registry, Bike Index, via Bike East Bay, to help you retrieve your bike if it’s ever stolen.

-Alameda has three ferry terminals that link the city to central San Francisco in about 20 minutes, to high tech jobs in South San Francisco, and to Oakland via a “Short Hop” where you can connect to downtown Oakland via bike or the Broadway Shuttle.
+Alameda has three ferry terminals that link the city to central San Francisco in about 20 minutes, to high tech jobs in South San Francisco, and to Oakland via a “Short Hop” where you can connect to downtown Oakland via bike or AC Transit.
 The service is operated by San Francisco Bay Ferry.

-Seaplane Lagoon opened on July 1, 2021 with direct service to Downtown San Francisco.
+Seaplane Lagoon opened in 2021 with direct service to Downtown San Francisco.
 There are many options to get to the terminal:

-Main Street now has direct service to Jack London Square in Oakland; and to the Ferry Building in San Francisco.
-On July 1, 2021, this service changed to midday, evening and weekend service only.
-On November 8th, service to South San Francisco and the "short hop" from Alameda to Oakland will re-start.
-For one year, the fare is reduced by 17%.
+Main Street now has direct service to Jack London Square in Oakland (called the Short Hop); and to Downtown San Francisco and South San Francisco.
+In 2021, this service changed to midday, evening and weekend service only.
+There is also game-day service to Chase Center and Oracle Park.

 Harbor Bay provides direct service to the San Francisco Ferry Building.
-It re-opened on July 1, 2021 with more departures than ever before including midday service and temporary lower fares.
 There are many options to get to the terminal:

 Walking, bicycling, taking transit and carpooling are all great ways to get to school in a healthy and sustainable way.
 Follow these safety tips(PDF, 247KB) as you plan how you and your family will get to school, no matter how you choose to travel there.